 We are currently in the midst of a crisis.
 COVID-19 now qualifies as a pandemic.
-The condition is a severe viral respiratory infection that runs the risk of mortality in elderly or immune compromised individuals.
+The condition is a severe viral respiratory infection that runs the risk of mortality in elderly or immune-compromised individuals.
 While the lasting impact of the disease on the community is unknown, we do know that we want to prime our body’s immune system to fight off this and any other pathogen it comes across.
 The following is a list of research-backed recommendations to boost immune function.
 While strictly abiding by this list is not a guarantee that you’ll remain healthy, it certainly puts your body in a better state to fend off disease.
 Your first line of defense is choosing a healthy lifestyle.

 A common theme with the recommendations below is reducing inflammation.
 Chronic inflammation prevents your body’s immune system from responding as quickly or as effectively when a foreign invader enters.
 Think about your fire alarm at home.
-A fire is detected in your house (pathogen spotted) and an alert is sent out for help.
+A fire is detected in your house (pathogen spotted), and an alert is sent out for help.
 Firefighters respond and put out the fire.
 Now imagine if this alarm is going off all day every day.
 For the first few weeks, the firefighters will show up to put out the fire.
 But after enough false alarms, they begin to ignore the siren.
-Now when there is actually a fire, the alarm is still going off, but there is no response.
-This is the effect of chronic inflammation on the immune system.
+Now when there is actually a fire, the signal is still going off, but there is no response.
+This example is the effect of chronic inflammation on the immune system.

 Aim for at least 8-hours of sleep per night